 Year group leaders have made the instructions as clear as possible and the tasks will always be explained to the children before they are sent home.
-Objectives to be covered within the writing task will be the same as those explicitly taught in recent lessons and as such should not be ‘new’ to your child.
+Objectives to be covered in both Maths and Literacy will be the same as those explicitly taught in recent lessons and as such should not be ‘new’ to your child.
 If your child finds the homework tasks unduly challenging, or you feel they are not clearly explained, we encourage you to speak directly to the relevant year leader.

 Partnership with Parents

 Homework presents a unique opportunity for parents/carers to gain insight into the progress their child is making.
 Whilst we encourage children to take responsibility for independently completing the tasks set, it remains an expectation that parents/carers are actively involved.
 As such, if a child does not complete their homework, a text will be sent directly to the parent or carer to make them aware and to give them the opportunity to discuss with their child.
 A child’s homework book or folder may be sent home again and should the issue recur, the child’s class teacher will make contact with the parent or carer to discuss ways of supporting them and their child.

 There is an expectation that schools set appropriate homework for children.
 What is deemed appropriate is at each individual school’s discretion.
 There are a variety of ways of organising homework and inevitably some families will feel our system suits them well and other families will feel it could be better.
 We have taken on board the numerous and varied responses to our survey and have developed a system which we hope will suit the majority of families.